kellyvaughn/kvlly/src/content/pages/course.md

 **People remember their favorite managers and technical leads not by the technical contributions they made but by the impact they left on their career.**

 The best engineering leaders are on a perpetual trail of self-improvement and recognize that great leaders build great teams.

-I've been working with and mentoring engineers and engineering leaders from companies small and large, and I often see the same trend: a great engineer is promoted to Engineering Manager because they're a great engineer, but they're never given the necessary tools and training to succeed as an EM.

-Throughout my 8+ years of experience managing engineers and engineering leaders, I have been honing and teaching my methodology for bringing the human side of management to the forefront to turn good engineers and managers into great leaders.
-Leadership isn't about your job title; it's about influence, and my proven methodology helps you build the influence you strive to have to make an impact on your organization and in your professional life.

-<a class='flex items-center justify-center pt-1 pl-2 pr-2 pb-1 text-main bg-main border border-main rounded-full transition hover:bg-muted text-md italic font-serif' href='https://maven.com/kellyvaughn'>Sign up for the next cohort</a>
+Engineers moving into management are often not taught the ropes of how to be a great leader, which can be a huge barrier to their success.

 ---